MicrosoftDocs/visualstudio-docs/docs/cross-platform/build-apps-with-native-ui-using-xamarin-in-visual-studio.md

 6. From the **Toolbox**, drag a **TextView** control onto the **RelativeLayout** control.

-7. In the **Properties** window, set these properties (note: it can help to sort the list alphabetically using the sort button in the Properties window toolbar):
+7. In the **Properties** window, set these properties.
+(It can help to sort the list alphabetically using the sort button in the Properties window toolbar.):

     |Property|Value|
     |--------------|-----------|